Computational Hydraulics Group

 CHG's recent efforts include investigation of high-resolution algorithms based

-with novel time stepping procedures, are also being developed.
+on discontinuous Galerkin finite element methods.
 Methodologies are being implemented and tested on a variety of computational

 platforms, from workstations to petascale parallel computers.
 Our parallel